imronuke/ADPRES/docs/install.md

 To compile ADPRES source codes you just need a Fortran compiler, that's it.
 We design ADPRES to be very portable, so it can be installed on any machine.

 ## Compiling in Ubuntu or other GNU-Linux based OS
 In Ubuntu, other GNU-Linux based OS or CYGWIN you can use either gfotran or intel fortran to compile the source codes.
-You can install gfortran in Ubuntu OS by using command
+You can install gfortran in Ubuntu OS by using this command in your computer's terminal

 ```
 sudo apt install gfortran